Roger was a rescue dog whose breed was undefinable.

 "Is he being abusive and forcing you to wait on him hand and foot?"
 I had to know.

-It was a miracle indeed!
+It was a miracle!
 Finally, Kalei was breathing on her own!
-In the next few days, her eyes were opened, and after a few days, she could sit up.
+Her eyes were opened in the next few days, and she could sit up after a few more days.
 Pretty soon, she was walking on shaky feet, but by the beginning of the following month, she could go to the bathroom on her own.
 Two more months passed before Kalei was ultimately one hundred percent.
 Roger was there for all of it; the doctors encouraged it.
 Off the record, the doctor told us that it was right after Roger pressed his nose up against Kalei's cheek that he saw her chest rise and fall.
 Finally, her mouth opened to breathe, and she began breathing independently.

-The happy ending to the story is this, Roger lived a few more extra years so that he could meet another dog who was a Shepard, and together, they had a litter of puppies.
-This was at the same time that Kalei and her husband Lono gave birth to their first child, which also happened to be our first moʻopuna.
+The happy ending to the story is this: Roger lived a few more extra years to meet another dog who was a Shepard, and together, they had a litter of puppies.
+At the same time, Kalei and her husband Lono gave birth to their first child, which also happened to be our first moʻopuna.
 I do not know how our lives would be without Roger, but I do know this.
 On that first day when we thought we were rescuing Roger?
 It was him who rescued us.

 No comments: